orioledb/orioledb/doc/docker_usage.md

 ## Experimental OrioleDB + PostGIS Extension build:

 Known limitations:
-- It only works with Alpine `3.18` and `edge` This is due to a Docker `postgis/docker-postgis` limitation.
+- It only works with Alpine `3.18`.
+This is due to a Docker `postgis/docker-postgis` limitation.
 The build script expects the `sfcgal` package, which is only available in Alpine 3.18 or later versions.
 - OrioleDB `gist`, `sp-gist`, and other related indexes are not yet supported.